jkeefe/api-workshop/README.md

 Rachel Shorey [points out](https://twitter.com/rachel_shorey/status/1493293227704823808?s=20&t=GwIge5hkYAqo09c5neJKGg) that oftentimes you can find APIs by looking at the console for a site you're browsing.

+I'd second that!
+For example, although there's definitely a [National Weather Service API](https://www.weather.gov/documentation/services-web-api), you can find json sources for things such as [snow reports](https://www.weather.gov/source/crh/lsr_snow.geojson) under places like [this map](https://www.weather.gov/source/crh/snowmap.html)

 Jeremy Bowers [mentioned](https://twitter.com/jeremybowers/status/1493275883695751173?s=20&t=GwIge5hkYAqo09c5neJKGg) that there's an undocumented API powering all the jurisictions that use Clarity to post their election results.

 ESRI, on the other hand, has a [well-documented API](https://developers.arcgis.com/rest/services-reference/enterprise/get-started-with-the-services-directory.htm) that underlies many maps government maps and dashboards.
 (And, as we saw, have made them easier to use in the interfaces, too.)

-I'd note that although there's definitely a [National Weather Service API](https://www.weather.gov/documentation/services-web-api), you can find json sources for things such as [snow reports](https://www.weather.gov/source/crh/lsr_snow.geojson) under places like [this map](https://www.weather.gov/source/crh/snowmap.html)

 ## Questions?